TMD Health

 Long Feedback Delays and Lack of Progress Narrative

-Humans are motivated by narrative.
+Humans are also more motivated by narrative.
 Narrative gives behavior emotional relevance and constantly reinforces the meaning of the process.
 By tracking progress in multiple domains and shortening the feedback loop, the narrative shifts to one of interval progressive improvement and allows short-term visible improvements to reinforce behavior.

 Lack of Identity Shift